Thomas B. Hagen Department of History

 Examine the ways that the Holocaust has been memorialized, historicized, and remembered in museums, literature, and historical scholarship.

-Students experienced a journey of a lifetime, setting sail for two weeks on the reconstructed replica of the 19th century warship that sailed and fought during the 1813 Battle of Lake Erie.
+Students experience a journey of a lifetime, setting sail for two weeks on the reconstructed replica of the 19th century warship that sailed and fought during the 1813 Battle of Lake Erie.

 Students traveled Erie’s streets, photographing the city’s historical buildings and gathering oral histories from local experts.
 These students contributed to the very first countywide survey of historic buildings in more than three decades.